 Interim Policy on Gluten Content Statements in the Labeling and Advertising of Wines, Distilled Spirits, and Malt Beverages

 The Alcohol and Tobacco Tax and Trade Bureau (TTB) May 24, 2012 ruling reiterates the pre Food Allergen Act of 2004 and the Gluten-free Labeling Definition in 2013 .
 The TTB will likely review the current rulings in light of the FDA gluten-free regulation that replaces zero “free” and allows gluten (below a 20 ppm level for a legal gluten-free claim.)
-Links to both TTB press release and TTB complete ruling.
+Links to both TTB press release and TTB complete ruling. and the February 2014 Ruling.

 There is no TTB approved standard test to VERIFY fermented products are free of gluten.
+The FDA definition for labeling gluten-free guidelines or requirements for ingredients "processed to remove gluten" are expected later in 2014.

 FDA, USDA and TTB share regulatory responsibility for the foods and drinks in the US.
 A regulation in one agency may or may not be the same as in other agencies.